kaleb-ries/sonic-project/README.md

 # sonic-project
 A prototype for audio navigation and games

+# NOTE
+In order to start the interface when the html file is running in the browser, the user MUST click enter, there is no visual, audio, or any other sort of signal in  the program that shows this

 # Features
 * A main menu with audio announcements for settings and help
 * A submenu for settings with volume and rate, with functionality to change the volume and rate